zng-ui/zng/TODO/Text.md

 # Shared Text

 * Let multiple text widgets share a single text, dynamically splitting the text as each widget fills.
-    - This allows complex for complex magazine formatting.
+    - This enables complex magazine formatting.

 # ANSI Text